Mahlatse007/Bank-QXML/README.md

 # Bank---QXML
 Banking Application developed using QtCreator (C++)

-This project is a Banking Application developed using QtCreator.
 It provides a graphical user interface (GUI) for managing banking transactions and includes various sorting algorithms for data manipulation.

 Features: